 6. Star Wars (2015) No. 1 — 85 Variants

 Luke, Leia, Han, Chewbacca, C-3PO, and R2-D2 returned to Marvel after decades at Dark Horse Comics.
-And they returned in a big way with eighty-one variant covers ranging from comic shop exclusives to a seventh printing, Star Wars (2015) No. 1 was the top-selling single-issue of a comic book in the past twenty years.
+And they returned in a big way with eighty-four variant covers ranging from comic shop exclusives to a seventh printing, Star Wars (2015) No. 1 was the top-selling single-issue of a comic book in the past twenty years.

 5. The Walking Dead (2003) No. 1 — 89 Variants

-The first issue of Image Comic’s wildly popular The Walking Dead has a bit of an odd path to its eighty-three variant covers.
+The first issue of Image Comic’s wildly popular The Walking Dead has a bit of an odd path to its eighty-five (and counting) variant covers.
 Not all variant covers of the first issue of Robert Kirkman’s zombie saga were released at the same time.
 As its popularity grew, and exploded with AMC’s hit television show in 2010, the first issue was reprinted, re-issued, and given lots and lots of new covers.

 4. Dark Knight III: The Master Race (2016) No. 1 — 91 Variants

 Third time’s the charm?
 After a disappointing sequel to his original masterpiece, Frank Miller returned to tell one more chapter of The Dark Knight, and seventy-nine variant covers came with it, including a 1:5,000 original art cover by Jim Lee.
 After just five issues, the entire series generated 146 (!) total covers.